minio/docs/source/operations/network-encryption.rst

    You may need to start the container and set a ``--hostname`` that matches the TLS certificate DNS SAN.

-   Move the certificates to the path on your local host machine which mounts to the ``--certs-dir`` directory on the container.
+   Move the certificates to the local host machine path that the container mounts to its ``--certs-dir`` path.
-   When the MinIO container starts, the server searches the specified location for certificates and  uses them enable TLS.
+   When the MinIO container starts, the server searches the specified location for certificates and uses them to enable TLS.
    Applications can use the ``public.crt`` as a trusted Certificate Authority to allow connections to the MinIO deployment without disabling certificate validation.

 .. cond:: macos